inform-us/requirements_specifications/informus/content/info_buttons_floorplans.md

 **In bed:** Patient is lying in bed, passively moved to chair, or sitting over the edge of bed (mobility scale 0-3)

-**Tip:** Click the bed space to view a patient in bed's documented reason for not mobilising.
+**Tip:** To view the documented reason for not mobilising, click on the patient's bed.

 **Actively transferring:** Patient is standing, transferring bed to chair, or marching on spot (mobility scale 4-6)